-Washington’s Small Business Retirement Marketplace, operated by the Department of Commerce, is a virtual marketplace where qualified financial services firms will offer low-cost retirement savings plans to businesses with fewer than 100 employees, including sole proprietors and self-employed individuals.
+Washington’s Retirement Marketplace, operated by the Department of Commerce, is a online marketplace where qualified financial services firms offer low-cost retirement savings plans to businesses and individuals, including sole proprietors, “gig” workers and the self-employed.
+The Retirement Marketplace simplifies the process of finding a retirement savings plan by making it easy to compare state-approved plans.

 The Marketplace is an informational hub, bringing together financial services firms, employers and employees to help make retirement possible for everyone.
 The Marketplace strives to simplify retirement savings options by providing helpful information and promoting affordable products.
 The guiding principles enable individuals to make informed decisions about their retirement and start building savings for their future.

-- More than 1.5 million Washingtonians have no access to retirement savings in the workplace.
+- 1.3 – 1.6 million working Washingtonians have no access to retirement savings plans at work.

-- About 90,000 Washington small businesses offer NO retirement arrangement.
+- Over 131,000 Washington businesses offer NO retirement savings arrangements to their employees.

 Being Able to Save at Work Matters